Phala-Network/phala-docs/tech-specs/multi-proof-and-verifiable-compute/why-multi-proof-and-how-we-can-help.md

-# Why Multi-Proof and What We Can Help
+# Why Multi-Proof and How We Can Help

 ## The Need for Multi-Proof Systems